Diderot-Language/examples/README.md

 To add these Teem utilities to your path:

 	export PATH=$DDRO_ROOT/teem-util/bin:${PATH}

+This will only have an effect for your current shell, you'll have to [take other steps, depending your environment](https://www.google.com/search?client=safari&rls=en&q=adding+paths+at+login), to ensure that this path is added with every login.

 **Note** that `unu dnorm` is used by the Diderot compiler to assert a canonical representation of orientation and meta-data in Nrrd arrays